When Should You Remove the Entrance Reducer?

 Using an Entrance Reducer

-Ron Brown, in his Seasonal Guide to Beekeeping (see the book on Amazon – opens in a new tab), recommends using a screw at one side so that the block can be swung open during the honey flow and pushed back at the end of the summer when the risk of raiding is greater.
-He also uses a design where some nails are inserted into the hole in the reducer to prevent mice from entering the hive.
+Ron Brown, in his Seasonal Guide to Beekeeping (see the book on Amazon – opens in a new tab), recommends using a screw on one side of the entrance reducer, allowing the block to be swung open during the honey flow and easily closed at the end of summer when the risk of robbing is higher.
+He also suggests a design where nails are inserted into the entrance hole of the reducer to prevent mice from entering the hive.

 Urban Beekeeping - Managing Hives in City Environments